-- (1) So that Academic Testing may provide conditions conducive for testing while maintaining test security, faculty members must: - (A) Deliver sufficient copies of tests to Academic Testing prior to the testing date with faculty name, course abbreviation and course number each test. - (B) Provide a list of students with student ID numbers of those authorized to take the test.
+(B) Deliver sufficient copies of tests to Academic Testing prior to the testing date with faculty name, course abbreviation and course number each test.

+(C) Provide a list of students with student ID numbers of those authorized to take the test.